pajicadvance/oxidizable-copper-gear/README.md

 # Oxidizable Copper Gear

 This mod makes copper tools and armor oxidize over time, much like copper blocks.
+Can also be used as a framework to make any item oxidizable.

 ![items](https://cdn.modrinth.com/data/cached_images/c2a7f0b904525ca6fabebc881bf96b0e7eb876a1.png)